tomsebastiantom/auth/README.md

 Work in Progress:

-Separated cobra Commandline from main
+1.Separated cobra Commandline from main

-Standalone working of kratos with default config from directory
+2.Ory kratos loads the default config from directory

 To DO:

-Loading tenant based config based on tenantId in the request.
+1.Loading tenant based config based on tenantId in the request.

 Maybe if Time permits TO DO:

-CMDLINES Execution in new thread and that too based in tenant
+1.CMDLINES Execution in new thread and that too based in tenant